 In a moment of complete self-indulgence, I am sending to the recycle center all of my years-long collection of plastic food containers and replacing them with a new set that actually has lids that match the containers.
 And yes, this is a classic case of a First World Problem!
 That’s a great website if you haven’t seen it.
 With humor, it helps to put our frustrations in a good perspective.
 Continue reading Today’s First World Problem

 I love Christmas music.
 The great hymns and classical pieces fill my soul and some of the other lighter pieces add a nice touch of frivolity to the season.
 But I have one major gripe.
-A few days ago, I … Continue reading Santa is NOT Jesus!
+A few days ago, I was idly listening to some Christmas music on TV while halfway engaged in another task.
+Suddenly the words to a song penetrated my distracted brain.
+The words were, “He’ll be here with the answer to prayers that you made through the year.
+They’ll be yours if you’ve done everything you should extra special good.”
+Startled I glanced up in time … Continue reading Santa is NOT Jesus!

 A late evening call to the church: “I’m in a motel with my little girl and I can’t pay the bill tonight and I can’t go home because I’m running away from my husband.
 Can you give me the money to spend another night here?”
 A friend accompanied me to the motel where we could check out the story.
 We plunged into the dark underbelly of that town where I was serving, both a little frightened.
 We noted that the little girl was sick but it did not look serious and both appeared to be safe for the night.
 We … Continue reading Smelly Women and a Hand Up